bishy999/terraform-aws-devops-playground/README.md

 # terraform-aws-devops-playground
-A "Hello World" golang webapp deployed to AWS using terraform
+A "Hello World" golang webapp with Docker deployed to AWS using terraform

 ## Status